Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 - `setDeviceId()` is called explicitly.
 - By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, use another device, or use privacy mode.
 - On initilization, a device ID is passed in from URL param `amp_device` when `deviceIdFromUrlParam` is enabled.

+!!!Note "Amplitude Analytics SDKs share an identity store with Experiment SDKs"
+    `setDeviceId` also updates the identity store to propagate new user info to experiment SDK and trigger a fetch if device ID has changed.

 #### Custom device IDs